George Le Grand Jacob

-Major-general Sir George Le Grand Jacob CB, KCSI (1805 – 1881) was an English army officer in the East India Company and an Oriental polyglot.
+Major-General Sir George Le Grand Jacob CB, KCSI (1805 – 1881) was a British army officer in the service of the East India Company, and an Oriental polyglot.

-Life

-Overview
+Early life

 George Le Grand Jacob, the fifth son and youngest child of John Jacob, by his wife Anna Maria Le Grand, was born at his father's residence, Roath Court, near Cardiff, 24 April 1805.
 His family in 1815 removed to Guernsey.
 Jacob was educated at Elizabeth College, Guernsey, and under private tutors in France and England, and when about fifteen was sent to London to learn Oriental languages under Dr. John Borthwick Gilchrist.

+Career

 He obtained an Indian infantry cadetship in 1820, and on the voyage out to Bombay contracted a close friendship with Alexander Burnes.
 He was posted to the 2nd or grenadier regiment Bombay Native Infantry (later Prince of Wales's Own) as ensign 9 June 1821, in which corps he obtained all his regimental steps except the last.
 His subsequent commissions were: lieutenant 10 December 1823, captain 6 June 1836, major 1 May 1848, lieutenant-colonel in the (late) 31st Bombay native infantry 15 November 1853, brevet-colonel 6 December 1856, brigadier-general 21 July 1858, major-general on retirement 31 December 1861.

-Career